RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.4_ml_twilio.md

 # Integrate with Twilio

-To complete the new user experience, we need to integrate the `NLP Prediction Service` with [Twilio][1].
+To complete the new user experience, we need to integrate the NLP Prediction Service with [Twilio][1].
 Twilio provides the communciations API so that our users can text a phone number and receive a reply from our service.
-In this lab, you will setup an account on Twilio and configure a webhook to `NLP Prediction Service` running on OpenShift Serverless.
+In this lab, you will setup an account on Twilio and configure a webhook to NLP Prediction Service running on OpenShift Serverless.

 ## Setup

 The first step is to create a free trial account on Twilio.
 You will need to enter and verify your personal phone number.
 In your trial account, you will also obtain a Twilio phone number.
-Your users will message this phone number to talk to the `NLP Prediction Service`.
+Your users will message this phone number to talk to the NLP Prediction Service.

 Note: